terragraph/terragraph-planner/docs/runbook/Input_Files.md

    | SITE2_NAME   | site2, site2_id, site2_name                                                |

 ## Base Topology File

-The base topology file is similar to [candidate topology file](#candidate-topology-file), but is used in a los-only plan or an end-to-end plan.
-All the sites and links are regarded as candidate in the file.
+The base topology file is similar to [candidate topology file](#candidate-topology-file), but is used in an LOS Analysis plan or an End-to-End plan.
+All the sites and links in the file are considered `EXISTING`.